GrosSacASac/emitter/Readme.md

 ## EmitterListener

-EmitterListener is like Emitter but also allow to subscribe to subscriptions and unsubscriptions.
+EmitterListener exposes a way to subscribe to subscriptions and unsubscriptions.
 It can only be used as a constructor, example usage:

 ```
 import {EmitterListener, onSubscribe, onUnsubscribe} from "event-e3/source/EmitterListener.js";